 Vineyards

 Beringer has select partnerships with a number of excellent family owned vineyards in the Napa Valley – and the wines they produce from these vineyards are often made in limited quantities.
-One such vineyard they have worked with since 1986 is the 89 acre Bancroft Ranch Vineyard at 1,800 feet on Howell Mountain.
+One such vineyard they have worked with since 1986 is the 89-acre Bancroft Ranch Vineyard at 1,800 feet on Howell Mountain.
 This vineyard was originally planted in 1982 by the Bancroft family (James Bancroft died in late 2018 at age 99) is planted to several varieties, namely Cabernet Sauvignon and Merlot and fruit from the vineyard goes into their Private Reserve Cabernet Sauvignon.

 The soils (if you can call them that) from the Bancroft Vineyard are composed of compressed ash which has essentially become rock.
 There is typically between 0 and 24 inches of topsoil – the grapes have to struggle for nutrients and root space in these difficult growing conditions.
-The micro-climate at this elevation produces temperatures that are often lower then the valley floor on average – as a result the growing season here is longer (one year they picked during the first week of November).
+The micro-climate at this elevation produces temperatures that are often lower than the valley floor on average – as a result the growing season here is longer (one year they picked during the first week of November).
 At a glance the rows of vines may look like one continuous vineyard – however the vineyard management team does not simply pick the entire vineyard at once.
 Rather they separate the vineyard into numerous smaller blocks – each of these blocks is picked only when ready.
 And based on the different varieties and micro-climates within even this vineyard – picking can take weeks to complete.

 Select Wines